theonaunheim/theonaunheim.github.io/_posts/2020-09-01-pyfair-0-2-beta-0-testing.markdown

 Please:

 1. Please download the [beta package of pyfair and install](https://github.com/theonaunheim/pyfair/archive/dev.zip);
-2. Run through your typical workflow in the beta version.
+2. Run through your typical workflow in the beta version; and,
 3. Send me your responses on [Github](https://github.com/theonaunheim/pyfair/tree/dev) or via this [survey link](https://forms.gle/R4yP2UcqdH4JkztP6).

 ## Overview